gcalvoCR/wdio-baseproject/README.md

 This repo is a base for UI automation using wdio.
 Some things you should know:
 - It it set to generate allure results automatically.
-- It has a preview to generate mochawesome reports but it's not implemented.
+- It has a preview to generate mochawesome reports but they're not implemented.

 ## Pre-requisites